openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 ![](../img/BATCH_device.PNG)

 Essentially, the Automatic Batching shifts the asynchronousity from the individual requests to the groups of requests that constitute the batches.
 Thus, for the execution to be efficient it is very important that the requests arrive timely, without causing a batching timeout.
 Normally, the timeout should never be hit.
 It is rather a graceful way to handle the application exit (when the inputs are not arriving anymore, so the full batch is not possible to collect).

 So if your workload experiences the timeouts (resulting in the performance drop, as the timeout value adds itself to the latency of every request), consider balancing the timeout value vs the batch size.
 For example in many cases having smaller timeout value/batch size may yield better performance than large batch size, but coupled with the timeout value that is cannot guarantee accommodating the full number of the required requests.

+Finally, as explained in the "get_tensor idiom" section below the Automatic Batching saves on inputs/outputs copies when the application code prefers the "get" versions of the tensor data access APIs.

 ## OpenVINO Async API <a name="ov-async-api"></a>